paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 #### I didn't receive any emails from osu!/I forgot my email address!

-**Please keep in-mind that there might be an issue with your account's current email address.**
+**Please keep in-mind that there may be an issue with your account's current email address.**

-If you remember your account's attached email address, try visiting the Email section in [account settings](https://osu.ppy.sh/home/account/edit) page to change your email address.
+If you remember your account's attached email address, try visiting the Email section in the [account settings](https://osu.ppy.sh/home/account/edit) page to change your email address.
 Fill out the necessary fields and click `Update` when you're done.

-If you have lost your account's password and are not receiving any password recovery emails, or you really cannot remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
+If you lost your account's password and are not receiving any password recovery emails, or you really just can't remember what email address you were using, please contact us at [accounts@ppy.sh](mailto:accounts@ppy.sh).
 Any information you have about your account (e.g., your username, any screenshots that show you signed in to the client, past transactions through the store or supporter payments, etc.) will be helpful!

-Lastly, please keep in-mind that some providers do not accept automated emails from us.
-If you are using any of these providers, please contact us by physical mail and we'll change your email address for you:
+It's also important to remember that some providers don't accept automated emails from us.
+If you are using any of the providers listed below, please contact us by physical mail and we'll change your email address for you:

 - `att.net`
 - `bellsouth.net`